egg over CTA

 • It can start to grow within 24 to 48 hours after water exposure.

 • Canada Health website describes some symptoms associated with mould exposure.
 Sensitivity to mold symptoms include congestion, eye irritation, asthma, wheezing or skin rashes.
-More severe symptoms can develop with continued exposure to toxic black mold and in extreme cases lead to permanent damage to the central nervous system or death.
+More severe symptoms can develop with continued exposure to toxic black mould and in extreme cases lead to permanent damage to the central nervous system or death.

 While these facts can be disconcerting, there’s no need to panic.
+If you notice mould around windows, you have to deal with it ASAP.

-First, follow these steps to remove the unsightly fungus, and then, take the necessary action to prevent it from growing again:
+First, follow these steps to remove the unsightly fungus, and then, take the necessary action to prevent it from growing again.

 Mold On Window

-Of course, windows are supposed to keep moisture from getting into your house, but condensation and air infiltration can leave you with moldy window casings.
+Of course, windows are supposed to keep moisture from getting into your house, but condensation and air infiltration can leave you with mouldy window casings.
 It’s vital that you wear protective gear to keep prevent spores from touching your skin or getting into your lungs.
-You’ll need protective coveralls or long pants and a long-sleeved shirt, gloves, disposable hair and shoe covers, gloves, safety goggles and a mold safety face mask before you start.
-Make sure to keep children and pets away from the work area.

 Tape plastic over doorways and air vents to prevent airborne spores from spreading to other parts of your home.